Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 ### Transport transaction requirements

 The FLR mechanism is implemented by rolling back the [transport transaction](/nservicebus/messaging/transactions.md).
 This returns the message to the input queue and the endpoint processes it again immediately.
 Therefore FLR cannot be used when transport transactions are disabled.
-In such case aborting the receive operation results in message loss.
+In such cases aborting the receive operation results in message loss.

 ### Configuring FLR using app.config